Sal Bando, Former MLB Player

 David Cutcliffe, Head Football Coach, Duke University

 DAVID CUTCLIFFE is the head football coach of the Duke University Blue Devils.
 Under Cutcliffe, in 2012 the Blue Devils ended an 18-year bowl drought.
 The following season in 2013, Cutcliffe led the team to a second straight bowl appearance, an Atlantic Coast Conference Coastal Division championship, and the first 10-win season in school history.
 He also earned multiple college football coach of the year awards from the Walter Camp Football Foundation, the Maxwell Football Club, and the Bobby Dodd Foundation.

-JACK DEL RIO is currently the head coach of the Oakland Raiders.
+JACK DEL RIO is currently the defensive coordinator of the Washington Redskins.
 Jack spent 11 years playing linebacker in the National Football League and was selected to the Pro Bowl in 1994.
 He retired from playing in 1996 and went into coaching, serving in a variety of positions for several different NFL teams.
 In 2003 he was named head coach of the Jacksonville Jaguars, a position he held until November 2011.
-Prior to his current position, Jack served as the Defensive Coordinator for the Denver Broncos from 2012-2014, helping lead the Broncos to Super Bowl XLVIII in February 2014.
+Prior to his current position, Jack served as the defensive coordinator for the Denver Broncos from 2012-2014, helping lead the Broncos to Super Bowl XLVIII in February 2014.
+He also served as head coach of the Oakland Raiders from 2015-2017.
 Jack and his wife, Linda (member of CAC’s Board of Directors) have three daughters, Lauren, Hope, and Aubrey, and a son, Luke.